zeek/zeekctl/doc/main.rst

     representing that particular node's zone identifier and set the ``host`` key to the IPv6 address assigned to the node within the scope zone.
 Most nodes probably have the same ``zone_id``, but may not if their interface configuration differs.
-See RFC 4007 for more information on IPv6 scoped addresses and zones.
+See :rfc:`4007` for more information on IPv6 scoped addresses and zones.